JulieRauer/Questionnaire/Questionnaire_After.md

 43. Why did you give the HOPE app the above rating?

-(1 - cannot live without HOPE, 2 - great, 3 - very good, 4 - good, 5 - okay, 6 - take it or leave it, 7 - don't like HOPE)
+Circle: 1 - cannot live without HOPE, 2 - great, 3 - very good, 4 - good, 5 - okay, 6 - take it or leave it, 7 - don't like HOPE

 <pre>1	2	3	4	5	6	7 <pre>